 Overproduction - producing more of something than is needed or producing it before it is required.
 This can include over-servicing, excess time or excess reports and paperwork.

 Waiting – this can include waiting for a person, machine, materials or information to get something done.
+It can include waiting for a management decision or waiting for a client response/instruction.
 It is not unusual for a product/service to spend more than 95% of its time waiting and less than 5% of its time having value added to it.

-Inventory – this includes anything with stored or under-used value and doesn’t just relate to stock.
-It can include unpaid customer invoices, underutilised staff or tools and equipment that is never/hardly used.
+Inventory – this includes anything with stored or under-used value and doesn’t just relate to stock or work in progress.
+It can include unpaid customer invoices, underutilised staff or tools and equipment that are never/seldom used.

 Motion - relates to ergonomics - all instances of bending, stretching and reaching.
 These include Health and Safety issues which can result in significant costs if not properly managed.
 Another example is poor office or workshop layout resulting in inefficient workflows.